katarguedas/katarguedas/README.md

 ### My name is **Katharina**.

 - 🔭 I’m currently working on a patient diary, a react-app.
+And...
+- 🌱 I’m currently learning TypeScript.
 <!--
 **katarguedas/katarguedas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.